Home » Garden » Autumn Gold – Use Your Leaves to Make Compost

 About Eliza Cross

-Eliza Cross is the author of 17 books, including Small Bites, 101 Things To Do With Bacon, and BERRIES.
-She enjoys sharing ideas to simplify cooking, gardening, and home projects.
+Eliza Cross is the author of 17 books, including Small Bites and 101 Things To Do With Bacon.
+She shares ideas to simplify cooking, gardening, time and money.
 She is also the owner of Cross Media, Inc. and founder of the BENSA Bacon Lovers Society.

 Leave a Comment